StarRocks/starrocks/docs/loading/Etl_in_loading.md

 WITH BROKER "broker1";
 ```

+> **NOTE**
+>
-> Note: In the preceding example, the `date` partition field in the specified file path is equivalent to the `event_date` column of `table1`.
+> In the preceding example, the `date` partition field in the specified file path is equivalent to the `event_date` column of `table1`.
 Therefore, you need to use the SET clause to map the `date` partition field onto the `event_date` column.
 If the partition field in the specified file path has the same name as a column of the StarRocks table, you do not need to use the SET clause to create a mapping.

 For detailed syntax and parameter descriptions, see [BROKER LOAD](../sql-reference/sql-statements/data-manipulation/BROKER%20LOAD.md).